all-birds birds

 Although there are two main types there is cross breeding resulting in variations.

-The Red Shafted Flicker looks the same but salmon red replaces the under part of the wings and tail.
-They do not have the red patch on the nape and the patch on the neck is red instead of black.
+The Red Shafted Flicker looks the same, but salmon red replaces the under part of the wings and tail.
+They do not have the red patch on the nape, and the patch on the neck is red instead of black.
+The Yellow-shafted is in the East, and the Red-shafted is in the West.
 There are of course overlaps in their territories where they interbreed.

-Like all woodpeckers they have heavy sharp bills and thick neck muscles for hammering on trees and getting beneath the bark for insects.
-They also have sharp curved claws for cling to trees.
+Like all woodpeckers they have heavy sharp bills, and thick neck muscles for hammering on trees, and getting beneath the bark for insects.
+They also have sharp curved claws for cling to trees, and the tail feathers are stiff allowing the tail to serve as a prop.

 Flickers or Yellowhammers as they are also called are the Alabama state bird.